hadron-project/hadron/guide/src/getting-started/pipelines.md

       - name: required string
         ## The name of the stream to which this output's event will be published.
         stream: required string
+        ## The namespace in which the output stream exists.
+        namespace: required string
 ```

 // TODO: the content below needs revision.
 The data above is most recent and up-to-date.